developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-client-applications.md

 2. Click **Console**.
 3. Type `encodeURIComponent("<PAT-or-value>")`, where `<PAT-or-value>` is the personal access token that you obtained from Dremio or the value of a supported JDBC property.
 The URL-encoded PAT or value appears on the next line.
 You can highlight it and copy it to your clipboard.

-## Differences between the Arrow Flight SQL JDBC Driver and the Legacy Dremio JDBC Driver[​](#differences-between-the-arrow-flight-sql-jdbc-driver-and-the-legacy-dremio-jdbc-driver "Direct link to Differences between the Arrow Flight SQL JDBC Driver and the Legacy Dremio JDBC Driver")
+## Differences between the Arrow Flight SQL JDBC Driver and the Legacy Dremio JDBC Driver

 The Arrow Flight SQL JDBC driver differs from the Dremio JDBC driver (legacy) in the following: